Tlaib running for new Detroit-area seat after redistricting

 The old maps had 15 such seats by decade’s end: two in the U.S. House, two in the state Senate and 11 in the state House.
 Now there are seven, all in the state House.

-Commissioners say the new maps comply with the federal Voting Rights Act and Black voters can elect minority candidates without comprising at least half of a district’s electorate.
+Commissioners say the new maps comply with the federal Voting Rights Act because Black voters can elect minority candidates without comprising at least half of a district’s electorate.

+Redistricting will shake up Michigan’s congressional delegation in other ways, with some incumbents moving to run in new seats.
+In-district residency, while not a legal requirement, is politically beneficial.

+Five of the 13 districts are potentially competitive, with at least three forecast as toss-ups.

 Follow David Eggert at https://twitter.com/DavidEggert00